Create and manage Azure SQL Database servers and databases

 |New-AzureRmSqlServerVirtualNetworkRule||Creates a virtual network rule, based on a subnet that is a Virtual Network service endpoint.|

-For a PowerShell quick start tutorial, see Create a single Azure SQL database using PowerShell.
+For a PowerShell quickstart, see Create a single Azure SQL database using PowerShell.
 For PowerShell example scripts, see Use PowerShell to create a single Azure SQL database and configure a firewall rule and Monitor and scale a single SQL database using PowerShell.

 Manage Azure SQL servers, databases, and firewalls using the Azure CLI

 To create and manage Azure SQL server, databases, and firewalls with the Azure CLI, use the following Azure CLI SQL Database commands.
 Use the Cloud Shell to run the CLI in your browser, or install it on macOS, Linux, or Windows.
 For creating and managing elastic pools, see Elastic pools.